frnega/capstone-JavaScript/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> Give credit to everyone who inspired your codebase.
+>

-I would like to thank...
+I would like to thank  the  Meal Db for using their api https://www.themealdb.com/api.php I would like to thank Involvement API which helped us to record the different user interactions (likes, comments )

 <p align="right">(<a href="#readme-top">back to top</a>)</p>